NefertitiM/Determinants-of-Opioid-Mortality/README.md

 After breaking down the datasets I was able to merge them and create a double bar chart showing my findings side by side to see if there was any relation to the original proposed question.
 I displayed the first bar chart in descending sort, with the highest poverty percentage state first and I stacked that next to the total population and the number of opioid related deaths per 100k people.

-After looking at the final bar graph that included all the information merged into one.
-I was able to draw the conclusion that there is NO relation between people living in poverty and the number of opioid related deaths.
+After looking at the final bar graph that included the merged data.
+I came to the conclusion that our expectation of people living in poverty had a higher death rate due to opioids were not true.

 ![Alt text](images/poverty_vs_deaths.png)